 On the way to Devil’s Garden, we passed by the unofficial trail to Zebra and Tunnel slot canyons.
 A local had told us about them at breakfast.

 There was no time for hiking to the relatively easy slot canyons on this trip.
-But we’ve added them to our list for next time, along with viewing dinosaur tracks at the Twentymile Wash Megatrackway and exploring Peek-a-boo and Spooky gulches, which are also located off Hole in the Rock Road.
+But we’ve added them to our list for next trip to Utah, along with viewing dinosaur tracks at the Twentymile Wash Megatrackway and exploring Peek-a-boo and Spooky gulches, which are also located off Hole in the Rock Road.

 Also, if you keep on driving for about 34 miles beyond Devil’s Garden, you’ll reach the end of the road at Hole in the Rock at Lake Powell.
 But that would be one very long, bumpy ride.